Data Portability

 Definition

-A consumer's right to receive their personal data from a business in a structured, commonly used, and machine-readable format so it can be transferred to another service provider.
-This prevents vendor lock-in and gives consumers control over their data.
+A consumer's right to receive their personal data from a business in a portable, structured, commonly used, and machine-readable format so it can be moved to another service provider.
+In US state privacy laws, data portability usually travels with the right of access: the consumer asks for a copy of the data they provided, and the business exports it in a format that another system can reasonably reuse.

 Legal Definition

-Under the CCPA (Cal.
+Under the CCPA/CPRA (Cal.
 Civ.
-Code 1798.100(d)): businesses must provide personal information "in a structured, commonly used, machine-readable format."
+Code 1798.130(a)(3)(B)(iii)), businesses must provide the specific pieces of personal information in an easily understandable format and, where technically feasible, in a structured, commonly used, machine-readable format that can be transmitted to another entity without hindrance.
 Under the VCDPA (Va.
-Code 59.1-577): consumers have the right "to obtain a copy of the consumer's personal data that the consumer previously provided to the controller in a portable and, to the extent technically feasible, readily usable format."
+Code 59.1-577(A)(4)), consumers may obtain a copy of personal data they previously provided to the controller in a portable and readily usable format when processing is automated.

 State Laws Using This Term